 As New York City’s busiest commuter hub, Pennsylvania Station (more commonly known as Penn Station) serves three passenger railroad lines: Amtrak, New Jersey Transit, and the Long Island Railroad.
 The station also connects to the New York City subway, Penn Plaza, and Madison Square Garden, and is just a short walk from Herald Square in midtown Manhattan.

-Penn Station is easily accessible by subway: the 1/2/3 trains to 34th Street and 7th Avenue take you directly to the station.
-The N/Q/R and B/D/F/M trains are located on 6th Avenue and 34th Street, near Macy’s and Herald Square.
-The A/C/E trains are located on 34th Street and 8th Ave with underground access to Penn Station, and there is also the newer 7 stop at 34th Street at nearby Hudson Yards.
+Penn Station is easily accessible by subway via the 1, 2, and 3 trains to 34th Street and 7th Avenue, which take you directly to the station, or the N, Q, and R or B, D, F, and M trains to 6th Avenue and 34th Street, near Macy’s and Herald Square.
+Additionally, the A, C, and E trains connect you to nearby 34th Street and 8th Ave with underground access to Penn Station, and there is also the 7 stop at 34th Street at the nearby Hudson Yards.
 Furthermore, the M34 Bus Service is the only MTA city bus that connects directly to Penn Station.

-- On the upper cncourse level, travelers can find the New Jersey Transit and Amtrak tracks and ticket booths.
+- On the upper concourse level, travelers can find the New Jersey Transit and Amtrak tracks, ticket booths, and a few shops.

-The original Penn Station was a pink marble architectural masterpiece"—was built in 1910 and designed by the legendary McKim, Meade, and White, and built in 1910.
+The original Penn Station—heralded as a "pink marble architectural masterpiece"—was built in 1910 and designed by the legendary McKim, Meade, and White.
 For more than 50 years, New York's Penn Station was one of the country's busiest passenger train hubs, but train travel declined dramatically with the advent of the jet engine.

-Plans are underway to build a brand-new train station in the magnificent Farley Post Office Building (a landmark also designed by McKim, Meade, and White).
-According to current plans, the new state-of-the-art train station, to be christened Moynihan Station after long-time New York Senator Daniel Patrick Moynihan, will move into the post office's enormous old mail-sorting room.
-Find out more about the current status of the plans for Moynihan Station.
+As of 2018, construction of a brand-new train station in the magnificent Farley Post Office Building (a landmark also designed by McKim, Meade, and White) is already underway.
+According to current plans, the state-of-the-art train station—to be christened Moynihan Station after long-time New York Senator Daniel Patrick Moynihan—will move into the post office's enormous old mail-sorting room once restoration is complete.